10 Awesome Reasons to Visit Northern Norway in Winter

 RELATED: Glamping at the Holmen Husky Lodge in Norway

-4. An ice hotel
+4. Visit an ice hotel

 We can't talk about winter in the North without talking about ICE!
 Along with plenty of it on the streets, you'll also find a very unique hotel in Alta: the Sorrisniva Igloo Hotel.